 How to Deal With Female Hair Loss and Thinning

-At home, I swear by the Philip Kinglsey density collection — I use their Density Duo shampoo and conditioner, their density drops, the density protein spray and their new scalp foam is great too.
-I sound like I’m sponsored by Philip Kingsley, which would be great as I could stop lying to my husband about how much money I spend on hair products.
+From a product perspective, I swear by the Philip Kingsley Density range.
+I use the shampoo, conditioner, density drops and scalp foam consistently.
+I sound like I’m sponsored by Philip Kingsley, which would be great as I could stop lying to my husband about how much money I spend on hair products, but alas, this is not the case.

 Previous